 We have numerous ministries that we do encourage you to join, including:

 1. Choir Members (leading in the praise of our Lord) 2.
 Eucharistic Assistant (administering the chalice) 3.
 Reader (proclaiming scripture in worship) 4.
 Prayer – leading in prayers in worship 5.
 Sides Person (helping to greet, pass out bulletins, assist in giving out information, taking up collections) 6.
 Children’s Church leader (assisting our children in their Sunday School worship) 7.
 Children’s Church helper (assisting the Sunday School teachers) 8.
 Serving (carrying the cross & assisting the Priest prepare the Altar for Communion) 9.
 CLB Officers (leading in our youth group) 10.
 Altar Guild Members (preparing the front of the church for worship) 11.
 St. Luke’s Tea Servers (assisting at our Senior’s Complex to serve tea) 12.
 Outreach Committee (oversees and directs the church’s outreach & assists in our outreach activities) 13.
 Worship Committee (advise the Rector regarding worship) 14.
-Money Counters (counts and deposits the Sunday Collection immediately following our worship services) See one of the Priests, and we will be glad to help direct you in becoming involved in the ministry of the Church
+Money Counters (counts and deposits the Sunday Collection immediately following our worship services) See Fr.
+Anthony, and he will be glad to help direct you in becoming involved in the ministry of the Church

 This ministry includes: